 Defenses conducted online during this period should follow these logistical guidelines:

-- The candidate and all members of the committee must agree in advance to remote participation and to all video communication arrangements.
-Video conferences must be hosted by a member of the research committee or a department staff member and not by the candidate.
+- The candidate and all committee members must agree in advance to remote participation and all video communication arrangements.
+Video conferences must be hosted by a research committee member or a department staff member and not by the candidate.

-- If, at the onset of the defense, the communication arrangements are not found to be adequate for the defense, the candidate or the committee may elect to postpone the defense until later without penalty.
+- If the accommodations are not adequate for the examination, the candidate or the research committee may elect to postpone the defense until later without penalty.
 However, Graduate Studies must be notified of any rescheduled defense, and a new defense announcement may be required.

 - In the event of a technical failure, the defense proceedings must be stopped and may not resume until any technical issues are resolved.

 - Defenses conducted through remote technology may only be audio or video recorded with advance permission from the research committee chair and candidate and must adhere to departmental and school guidelines for recording defenses.

 Resources for Conducting Defenses Online

-- "About Zoom at IU," Knowledge Base: Learn more about how to use the Zoom web collaboration tool available to all IU faculty, staff, and students.
+Learn more about using the Zoom web collaboration tool available to all IU faculty, staff, and students.